 I put the LifeStraw at the top of this list because of its extreme portability, relatively low cost, and ease of use.

 In an emergency, clean water is vital.
 You can live quite a while without food, but only days without water.
-Everyone should have some sort of water filtration system, just in case.
+Everyone should have some sort of survival water filter or water filtration system, just in case.